It's hard to put a price on good financial advice. Accurate, objective, timely guidance can make you thousands of dollars and prevent costly mistakes.

 Keep your advisor accountable

 The best defense against exploitation is knowledge -- even if you work with an advisor, you have to know enough to know whether the advisor knows what he or she is doing.
 We provide such knowledge in our Rule Your Retirement planning service -- including the answers to these five questions and much more.
-We've been helping thousands plan their retirements for two years now, and we're celebrating our anniversary with a special newsletter issue of the crucial steps you must take.
-Check it out for free for 30 days by clicking here.
+Plus, starting this week, we're beginning an eight-lesson online seminar called "How to Plan the Perfect Retirement."
+The course is free to all Rule Your Retirement members, so reserve your seat by subscribing today.

-This article originally ran on June 9, 2006.
-Its original title was "The Advisor Competency Quiz."
+This article was first published on June 9, 2006 as "The Advisor Competency Quiz."
 It has been updated.

 Robert Brokamp would like to thank all the mutual fund companies who provided free lunch back in his broker days in hopes that he would sell their mutual funds.
 The Motley Fool has a disclosure policy.